isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution753.md

 ---
-title: Static Parcel Dimension, Weight and Scan Equipment
+title: Smart Cabinet
 permalink: /productivity-solutions-grant/solutionrepo/solution753
 ---

 ### Description

-The Static Parcel Dimension, Weight and Scan Equipment profiles parcel based on weight, volume, dimension and bar code information of freight for courier, postal and cargo industry as well as warehouse quickly and accurately .
-The equipment improves the handling process by taking quick measurement and automatically transferring the data so there is no slowdown in the operations.
+The Smart Cabinet provides continuous stock monitoring and access control to the inventory stored in the Smart Cabinet.
+User information and usage can be retrieved for tracking and monitoring purpose.
+The storage system is ideal for storing of consumables and high value items.

+Grant Support:
-Grant support: 80% of cost of equipment, up to $17,000 grant
+Direct Purchase: 80% of cost of equipment, up to $21,000 grant Subscription/Leasing: 80% of cost of equipment, up to $8,000/unit/year

 ### Details of Solution